chenjingheng0607/FYP-Code-Switching-Detection-in-Malaysia/README.md

 Code-switching is a common linguistic phenomenon in multilingual societies like Malaysia.
 This project focuses on developing a model to automatically detect code-switched text at the word or sentence level.
 This can be a foundational step for various downstream NLP tasks such as sentiment analysis, machine translation, and information retrieval in a multilingual context.

-This project uses Django, suggesting a web-based interface for demonstrating the detection model.
+This project uses Streamlit to provide a lightweight web interface for demonstrating the detection model.

 ## Getting Started